mamonu/boldbestpractice/docs/5_version_control.md

 Finally, version control is invaluable *for collaborative projects where different people work on the same code simultaneously* and build on each other’s work.
 It allows the changes made by different people to be tracked and can automatically combine people’s work while saving a great deal of painstaking effort to do so manually.
 Using version control for your research project means that your work is totally transparent, and because all your actions are recorded, it enables others to reproduce your studies.
 Moreover, version control hosting services such as `GitHub` provide a way to communicate and collaborate in a more structured way, such as in pull requests, code reviews, and issues.

-In BOLD we would like to encourage sharing the code used to produce the data analysis we produce as this enhances accessibility and reuse by others,.
+In BOLD we would like to encourage sharing the code used to produce the data analysis we produce as this enhances accessibility and reuse by others.
+In this way other analysts can:

+- [x] benefit from your work and build on it
+- [x] learn from your experiences
+- [x] find uses for your code which you had not thought of!

 ## Difference between Git and Github.